CredenceID/metadata-resolver/README.md

 Metadata Resolver is a REST service that offers APIs for verifiers to perform did:web resolution and check the status of Verifiable Credentials.
 It also offers APIs to manage the Trusted Issuer Registry.

+The source for the did:web resolver library can be found [here](https://github.com/CredenceID/web-did-resolver) and for Verifiable Credentials Status Library [here](https://github.com/CredenceID/verifiable-credential-status)

 ## Logical Architecture

 ![Metadata_Resolver_Solution_Arch_v4](https://github.com/user-attachments/assets/9715fc86-df05-40d9-a472-fddcffcaa71e)